-The Elementary Subject Matter Program allows candidates to complete course work in an program that provides the requisite knowledge and skills to teach in a multiple subject classroom.
+The Elementary Subject Matter Program allows candidates to complete course work in a program that provides the requisite knowledge and skills to teach in a multiple subject classroom.
 Teaching in the elementary classroom requires passing the appropriate state examination.
 It is recommended that students seeking a Single Subject Credential complete a BA/BS in the same subject area.
-Single Subject Candidates may satisfy Subject Matter Competence by completing an approved academic program at the university, or by passing the appropriate state examination.
-Presently, the Credential Program includes three phases: prerequisites, methodology and specialization courses, and student teaching or internship.
-Each of these courses requires field experience.
+Single Subject candidates may satisfy Subject Matter Competence by completing an approved academic program at the university, or by passing the appropriate state examination.
+Presently, the Credential Program includes three phases: prerequisites, professional coursework, and student teaching or internship.
+Many of these courses requires ten or more hours of field experience.
 The culminating experience is the semester of full-time student teaching or internship in local public schools.
 All interns must complete a full semester of student teaching.